Scalable Multi Agent Diffusion Policies for Coverage Control: The MADP Architecture

 \subsection{Perception}

-Each robot uncovers the occluded portion of the environment using its sensing capabilities defined by square ($\SI{64}{\meter} \times \SI{64}{\meter}$) centered on the robot.
-Robots never explicitly share raw information about the environment with each other, i.e. each robot has only its own local view of the environment determined by what it has sensed so far.
-We define the \emph{local maps} that each robot processes as the square $(\SI{256}{\meter} \times \SI{256}{\meter})$ centered on the robot.
-Therefore, each robot has access to its own historic sensor readings, wider than the sensor field of view but scoped to the dimensions of the local map.
+Each robot uncovers the occluded portion of the environment using its sensing capabilities defined by a $\SI{64}{\meter} \times \SI{64}{\meter}$ square centered on the robot.
+Robots never explicitly share raw information about the environment with each other, i.e., each robot has only its own local view of the environment determined by what it has sensed so far.
+We define the \emph{local maps} that each robot processes as the square $(\SI{256}{\meter} \times \SI{256}{\meter})$ centered on the robot ($\SI{1}{\meter}$ per pixel).
+Therefore, each robot has access to its historic sensor readings, wider than the sensor view but limited to the local map dimensions.